We're Back in Berlin Ja!

 Example B: Russia

-Proof in point- someone totally random won.
+Proof in point - someone totally random won.

+AZERBAIJAN - seriously?
 This led to a flurry of Tweets: "Where's is Azerbaijan?"

-Somehow I almost forgot another favorite: Ireland's totally unhinged Jedward
+Somehow I almost forgot another favorite: Ireland's totally unhinged Jedward.

 Saturday, May 14, 2011

-Ian - Professional Educator
+Berlin Ian - Professional Educator

-Ian had a photo shoot at work a while back to have him put into the list of educators at his school.
+Ian had a photo shoot at the kita a while back to have him put into the list of educators at his school.
 Thinking this was low-key, he showed up in his usual attire of jeans and a t-shirt (luckily this time not depicting any guns, nudity, or general violence).
 It was actually a professional shoot and this is his picture on the site:

 Not bad!
-Made ole' ugo look not child-molestry.
+Made ole' ugo look not child-molestery.
 Just kidding.
 Ian really is a great teacher and he actually had the most returning students of any teacher last time he taught.
 He talks about them all the time and I feel like I've gotten to know them too.
 Especially little Alec.

 "Learning is fun!"